 When you’re not confident eating out alone, the very idea of being put under the microscope any further can be terrifying.
 For that reason, start off by eating in your comfort zone.
-First time solo dining probably isn’t the time to learn to use chopsticks or get to grips with the dynamics of a Korean Barbecue.
+First time solo dining probably isn’t the time to learn to use chopsticks or get to grips with the dynamics of a Filipino food.
 Pizza and pug grub are usually pretty safe bets for new solo diners.

 10. Make a reservation

 You’ve picked a restaurant, you’ve studied the menu, you’ve planned your route, you’ve picked a non-peak time and still you’re turned away at the door.
 Don’t leave your dinner plans to chance – if you can, book ahead.

 Something you’re going to have to get used to: “JUST for one?”

 As well as securing a table, making a reservation is a good way of notifying the restaurant that you’re a solo diner.
 Like it or not (I hate it), you’re probably going to be met with a fair bit of surprise by eating out alone, particularly in the evening (although – good news, times are changing according to this BBC article).